landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## OK, How Does This Relate to the PE loader?

 Emma found a vulnerability/feature in an application on the Xbox One marketplace called _GameScript_, which is an ImGui UI for messing with the [Ape programming language](https://github.com/kgabis/ape).
 Through this vulnerability Emma was able to read/write arbitrary memory and run shellcode.
-But now the problem: how can we run arbtirary executables easily?
+So now we have arbitrary code execution in SystemOS, but now the problem: how can we run arbtirary *executables* easily?

 Since we have the ability to read/write arbitrary memory and change page permissions, Emma asked if I would write a PE loader to simplify the development pipeline while she worked on porting her exploit over.
 Easy enough right?